jfrog/jfrog-vscode-extension/README.md

 We welcome community contribution through pull requests.

 ### Guidelines
--   Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
 -   If the existing tests do not already cover your changes, please add tests.
--   Pull requests should be created on the _dev_ branch.
 -   Please run `npm run format` for formatting the code before submitting the pull request.